vijayraavi/20532-DevelopingMicrosoftAzureSolutions/Instructions/Demos/dotnet/Mod03/20532C_DEMO_03-managing_application_settings.md

 	d.
 Click **Create**.

-1. After the Web App is created, the new Web App blade will automatically open.
+1. After the Web App is created, click the **More services** link in the left navigation bar.

+1. Click the **App Services** option.

+1. Locate and click the **Web App** item in the list that you just created to open the app's blade.

 1. In the new blade that displays for your Web App, perform the following steps: